ERCES Authority · Educational Reference

 Monitoring

-IFC §510.6 requires the ERCES to be monitored for integrity.
-A trouble condition — loss of power, BDA failure, antenna circuit fault — must transmit a supervisory or trouble signal to the building's fire alarm control panel or a listed central supervising station.
+IFC §510.4.2.5 and NFPA 1225 §18.14 require the ERCES to be monitored for integrity in compliance with NFPA 72.
+A trouble condition — loss of AC power, BDA failure, antenna circuit fault, oscillation detection — must transmit a supervisory or trouble signal to the building's fire alarm control panel or a listed central supervising station.

 What Owners Need to Understand

 An ERCES is a life-safety system.
-Like a fire sprinkler or a fire alarm, it cannot be deactivated without AHJ approval, and it must be maintained and tested on a defined schedule (IFC §510.5.4 requires annual testing with results submitted to the AHJ).
+Like a fire sprinkler or a fire alarm, it cannot be deactivated without AHJ approval, and it must be maintained and tested on a defined schedule.
+IFC §510.6.1 requires annual testing with results submitted to the AHJ.

 Ownership of the building carries ownership of the ERCES obligation.
 If you buy a building with an existing system, confirm it is currently certified and that the last annual test report is on file.
 If it lapses, the AHJ can issue a notice of violation — and in extreme cases, a certificate of occupancy can be conditioned on ERCES compliance.